 Here, we’re going to look at some of the health issues that many women are still afraid to talk about, and why it’s important to do something about them.

 From changes in our hearing to losses of mobility, some of us experience these signs of ageing earlier than others and the thought that we might be “over the hill” can be legitimately quite terrifying.

-However, not addressing these changes with things like routine hearing exams means that our condition might even get worse over time, meaning we could miss our opportunity to keep hold of our youth a little longer.
+Not addressing poor eyesight or reduced hearing with things like routine hearing exams and regular eye tests, means that our condition might even get worse over time, meaning we could miss our opportunity to keep hold of our youth a little longer.

 The state of our teeth

 When you’re not confident in your smile, it can create a seemingly paradoxical loop where you’re afraid to see a dentist about them, too.
 Some people don’t want to confront the truth, while others are afraid of getting told off.

 However, with the help of a dentist and oral hygienist, you can make huge differences to your smile, cosmetically and restoratively.

 Thankfully, the discussion around our reproductive health has become a lot easier for a lot of women.

 Awareness of STD testing, and of examining our own bodies for changes has become a lot more widespread.
 However, changes in libido can still be hard for women to address.

 From a decrease in sex drive to problems like sex addiction, there are experts who are versed to handle the questions delicately and with authority.
 There’s no reason to be afraid of them anymore.